UCSF-TI/tipcc-web/docs/troubleshoot/ssh-n6-gives-permission-denied-(publickey).md

 $ ssh n6
 Permission denied (publickey).
 ```
-when you try to log into interactive node n6 from the master node?
+when you try to log into development node n6 from the master node?
 In order to be able to log in that node, you need to have ssh public-private keys set up properly.
 This should have been done for you already, but if for some reason it does not work, it is most likely because the file permissions on some security critical files of your are incorrect.
 Here is how you can fix it.

 ## Troubleshooting and how to fix